-Nine in ten adults in Western Kentucky perceive childhood obesity to be a problem, and almost half (48%) believe it is a serious problem.
-Slightly more adults in Kentucky in general believe childhood obesity is a serious problem (see Figure 9).
+Nine in ten adults in Eastern Kentucky perceive childhood obesity to be a problem, and 56% believe it is a serious problem.
+This is similar to perceptions of adults across Kentucky (see Figure 9).

 Figure 9: Kentuckians who believe childhood obesity is a problem